AllyYL/casestudy/src/projects/bloom.md

 **Task**
 <br>

 Initial interviews asked users what they wanted.
 The answers were vague, and often contradicted their actual workflows.
-We realized that in AI-first products, users often can't articulate what they're missing, because the capability itself is new.
+We realized that in AI-first products, **users often can't articulate what they're missing, because the capability itself is new**.
+I needed to shift from feature testing to **problem discovery**.

 **Action**
 <br>

-I shifted to a Jobs-to-be-Done framework, focusing on:
+I shifted to a **Jobs-to-be-Done framework**, focusing on:
 <ul>
     <li>What users were trying to accomplish
     <li>What was slowing them down
     <li>What workarounds they used to fill the gaps
     <li>What costs them most money
 </ul><br>
 Instead of asking "How would you like to use this?"
-I asked "Tell me about the last time you had to create a pattern quickly.
-What did you do?"
+I asked "Walk me through the last time you had to create a pattern fast."
 <br><br>

 <img alt="Screenshot of transcripts from interviews we conducted." src="/assets/images/interviewtranscripts.png">